Connect with us

 Personal Life

-Since 2006, Kubrat had been in a long-term relationship with Andrea, a well-known Bulgarian singer whose real name is Teodora Rumenova Andreeva.
+Since 2006, Kubrat had a long-term relationship with Andrea, a well-known Bulgarian singer, Teodora Rumenova Andreeva.

-Unfortunately, once the fighter received his boxing license in the United States of America in July 2019, they parted ways.
+Unfortunately, they parted ways once the fighter received his boxing license in the United States of America in July 2019.
 Pulev hasn’t spoken publicly about his personal life much since that time.

 After Kubrat defeated Bogdan Dinu in a fight, the kiss gate scandal happened in Costa Mesa.
 In an interview after the victory, he gave reporter Jennifer Ravalo a hard kiss on the lips.